-Sink strainers can go a long way in preventing drains from getting clogged.
-It is a small metal mesh or a silicon sieve that has to be placed at the sink's plughole.
+Sink filters can go a long way in preventing drains from getting clogged.
+It is a small metal mesh or a silicon sieve that must be placed at the sink’s plughole.
 Ensure that it covers the entire plughole, thus trapping all the dry waste.

-These strainers have smaller holes which only let the water pass and trap any large materials.
-You can then easily remove it from the drain and empty the waste into the bin.
+These filters have smaller holes which only let the water pass and trap any large materials.
+You can easily remove it from the drain and empty the waste into the bin.
 This will keep any solid particles from entering the drainage system at all.

-These are not only beneficial in kitchens but can also be used in bathrooms.
+These are beneficial in kitchens and can also be used in bathrooms.
 While food particles can be a problem in the kitchen, you might often have other residual products, such as hair, entering the drain.
-Hair can bind together (along with soap and other types of oil) and may cause water blockage.
+Hair can bind together (along with soap and different types of oil) and may cause water blockage.
 Hence a strainer is required to prevent such things from happening.

-Moving on, sink strainers are very easy to clean.
-You just have to remove the dirt and wash it with soap before putting it back in place.
+Moving on, sink filters are straightforward to clean.
+You have to remove the dirt and wash it with soap before putting it back in place.

 2. Flushing The Toilet

-While toilets are accustomed to human wastes and toilet paper, they are not designed to flush down heavier or larger things.
+While toilets are accustomed to human wastes and toilet paper, they are not designed to flush down heavier or more important things.
 This includes sanitary napkins, thicker tissues and towels, which cannot be broken down by the water spray.
-Hence if you have been flushing any of these you need to stop doing so immediately.
+Hence if you have been flushing any of these, you need to stop immediately.

-It is best to keep a bin beside the toilet, which can then be used for all the used napkins and towels.
-If you are using luxury napkins that are thick, throw them in the bin and not the toilet.
+It is best to keep a bin beside the toilet, which can be used for all the used napkins and towels.
+If you use thick luxury napkins, throw them in the bin and not the toilet.
 This could prevent any unnecessary complications and keep the drain unclogged.

 3. Prevent Pouring Grease

-Although these liquids can wash down drains easily, they do not have the capacity to deal with them.
-This leads to the oil building up and adding-on to other substances and therefore must be disposed of properly.
+Although these liquids can wash down drains easily, they cannot deal with them.
+This leads to the oil building up and adding on to other substances and therefore must be disposed of properly.

 These can create solid blockages that become difficult to remove.
-It can also be very expensive to clean the entire sewage system.
+It can also be costly to clean the entire sewage system.
 So, keep this in mind the next time you empty all the grease into a plughole.